magicsandbox-ai/magicsandbox/apps/Docs/advanced.md

 1. Including an `x-length-prefix` header in your response
 2. Prefixing each chunk of your response with its 4-byte length (big-endian uint32)

-If `decode` is set to 'json' and you don't send the `x-length-prefix` header, Magic Sandbox won't stream the result into the Sandbox.

 Rather than implement this yourself, you can use the [JavaScript](todo) or [Python](todo) helpers and do something like:

 ```javascript